zhanglei923/JsRequire/README.md

 About
 =======
-JsRequire is a simple agilor js/css loading utility forcus on pure file loading and dependencies.
+JsRequire is a agilor js dependent loading util.

 Browser Support: IE6+, FireFox, Chrome, Opera, Safari and more.